What You Should Know Before Picking Your Next Site Search Provider

 If it doesn’t fit, then it’s not going to work the way it should, not for you.

 Do You Get Support For When Things Go Wrong?

 It’s inevitable, something is going to go wrong.
 It might not be anyone’s fault, but an asteroid is going to fall someday.
 Coffee will be spilled on a keyboard.
-A problem is going to happen with your store.
+A problem is going to happen to your store.

 What happens then?